 Once all the eligibility criteria have been met, the lender will offer you an amount that is generally equal to your average monthly card transactions.
 Let’s say, for example, your business turnover £7,000 per month on card sales.
 Most lenders will offer you a £7,000 cash advance.
 Some lenders may provide slightly more than your card takings.
 Again this is down to many factors of your business’s financial health.

 So how much does a merchant cash advance cost?

 Just like any other business lender, merchant cash advance lenders have to make money.
 They do this by calculating the repayment by multiplying the loan amount by a ‘factor rate’.

 A factor rate is a figure that equates to a percentage.
 Let’s take the example above.
 Your business is eligible for a £7,000 cash advance.
 Lenders may offer a factor rate ranging between 1.1 to 1.5.
 Let’s take an example of a 1.2 factor rate.
 Quite simply, the loan value (£7,000) is multiplied by the factor rate (1.2), which gives a repayment value of £8,400.
 You should be able to use this merchant cash advance loan calculator for any quotes required.

 How are the repayments calculated?

-If your business makes cash sales these are generally not taken into consideration – only a proportion of your card sales are repaid.
+If your business makes cash sales, these are generally not considered – only a proportion of your card sales are repaid.